elementbound/pygrunt/proposed.md

 directories.

 ## Projects ##

+> This feature has been added before v0.0.30
+> Note: this doesn't include compound projects

 Instead of writing a function to build the whole project, the Project class could do this in a smarter way.